-We provide ongoing web support services, including content and data management and technical support.
-We also provide affordable web hosting.
-And we’re always here to listen to your web woes.
+We provide ongoing web support services including content management, data management and technical support, and we also provide affordable web hosting.
+We’re always here to listen if you’ve got web woes.

 Ongoing Web Support Services